'I always expected Canada to help me,' Jack Letts, known as Jihadi Jack, says after losing British citizenship | CBC News

 After two-and-a-half years in a Kurdish prison and with little contact with the outside world, ITV News asked 'Jihadi Jack' if he had a message for Boris Johnson. <br><br>He replied he thinks the MP is 'ridiculous' and that it is 'amazing' he became PM<a href="https://t.co/CNAvRrg440">https://t.co/CNAvRrg440</a> <a href="https://t.co/oThY2WmWPu">pic.twitter.com/oThY2WmWPu</a>—@itvnews

 "I'm not surprised.
-I was expecting something like this, to be honest," he said.
+I was expecting something like this, to be honest," he told ITV News this week.
 "I've been here for two and a half years.
 They haven't helped me at all, the British government.
 Even if they didn't strip me of my British citizenship, it's almost as if I'm not a British citizen anyway."

 Asked on Monday about whether Letts would be allowed to come to Canada, Prime Minister Justin Trudeau wouldn't answer, saying only that the government continues to recognize it's a crime to travel for the purpose of engaging in terrorist activities.